-- (1) Off-street parking areas, including off-street parking spaces only for the purpose of storage of recreational vehicles. - (2) Keeping of household pets, but not kennels. - (3) Private, noncommercial greenhouses. - (4) Private, noncommercial swimming pools. - (5) Church parish house but not in the Large Lot Commercial (5-C) and Industrial (IN) Districts. - (6) Fall out shelters. - (7) Residence for caretaker of public park or public recreation area if located in such park or area. - (8) Satellite Dish Antenna.
-In addition to meeting the minimum setbacks set forth in Article 7, and obtaining a building permit, satellite dish antennae shall also meet the following criteria: - (a) In the case of a corner or through lot, the setback for the satellite dish antenna in the secondary or tertiary "front" shall be fifty (50) feet.
+- (1) Off-street parking areas, including off-street parking spaces only for the purpose of storage of recreational vehicles. - (2) Keeping of household pets defined as regulated species shall not exceed a total of three (3) per household, except that the keeping of servant animals shall be allowed in addition to the household pets. - (3) Private, noncommercial greenhouses. - (4) Private, noncommercial swimming pools. - (5) Church parish house but not in the Large Lot Commercial (5-C) and Industrial (IN) Districts. - (6) Fall out shelters. - (7) Residence for caretaker of public park or public recreation area if located in such park or area. - (8) Satellite Dish Antennas.
+(As amended by 0-94-81.) - (a) Purpose and Intent.
+It is the intent of the City Council of the City of Lakewood that this section of the Ordinance shall differentiate between satellite receive-only antennas and other types of antenna facilities.
+It is further the finding and intent of the City Council of the City of Lakewood that the regulation of satellite dish antennas has a reasonable and clearly defined health, safety or aesthetic objective and that the regulation of satellite dish antennas does not operate to impose unreasonable limitations on, or prevent reception of, a reasonable number of satellite-delivered signals by receive-only antennas or to impose costs on the users of such antennas that are excessive in light of the purchase and installation costs of the equipment.